johanzander/batterymanager/README.md

 ### Bugs
 - todays electricity prices do not change to tomorrows at midnight when running Cloud Run
+- HA energy consumption sensor value not working, using fixed value for now

+### Verification
 - Hourly settings not set in pyscript.
+- Integrate optimized algorithm.
+- Use cookies to remember users settings
+- Add historic electricity prices in UI
+- Add today/tomorrow prices in UI